-11. Treat yourself with a massage.
+11. Treat yourself to a massage.
 I have never seen so many spas in one place and all so cheap.
 I had mine at the Marriott Puerto Vallarta, a little more expensive, but worth all the money.
-But you can find of any type and prices all over Puerto Vallarta.
+But you can find any type and prices all over Puerto Vallarta.

 13. Have a walk around Cuale island, pass through its swinging wood pedestrian bridges and walk around the local artisan stalls – they have lots of lovely colored local artifacts, including amazing paintings.